grafana/grafana-image-renderer/docs/remote_rendering_using_docker.md

 **Verbose logging:**

-Enable capturing verbose information when headless Chrome browses a page and takes a screenshot of it.
-It will capture all requests initiated and finished, when page is closed and any non-error logged to the console.
-These are logged as debug messages.
-Default is `false` and will only capture  errors when page crashes, uncaught exception thrown in page, page request fails or error logged to the console.
+Instruct headless Chrome whether to capture and log verbose information when rendering an image.
+Default is `false` and will only capture and log error messages.
+When enabled (`true`) debug messages are captured and logged as well.

-Note that you need to change log level to `debug` for the verbose output to be seen in the logs.
+Note that you need to change log level to `debug`, see above, for the verbose information to be included in the logs.

 ```bash
 RENDERING_VERBOSE_LOGGING=true